 Lead pulling: Stopping my dog pulling on the lead

-Is the daily chore of walking your dog something you dread?
+Is the daily chore of walking your pet gundog in Dorset something you dread because of lead pulling?
 You are not alone with this very common behaviour issue of the dog lead pulling.
 We can change that behaviour so you have a dog who becomes good at loose lead walking.
 Your happy and the dog still gets to where they want to go.
-Do you have lead walking issues and live in Wimborne, Broadstone, Corfe Mullen, Merley and surrounding areas?
+Does your dog pull on the lead and you live in Wimborne, Broadstone, Corfe Mullen, Merley, Poole and surrounding areas of Dorset?
 Muttley Solutions can help turn lead pulling into loose lead walking.

 Dogs are not born with the understanding they have to have a lead on.
 It is a skill which needs to be taught.
 Also dogs are not geared to walk in a straight line at a human walking pace.
 Again this is a skill which needs to be taught.

-We expect the moment we put a lead on our dog they will magically obey all commands and know what the word heel means.
+We expect the moment we put a lead on our pet gundog they will magically obey all commands and know what the word heel means.
 This behaviour issue of lead pulling ranks with a poor recall as the common complaints owners will say ruins their experience as a dog owner.

 Imagine the scenario.
 The dog pulls you all the way to the park.
 Then you let it off the lead and it totally ignores you all the time you are there.
 When its time to come home it takes you another 30 minutes to get the dog to come back to you.
 Then you have to play a catching game to get it on the lead.
 On the way back home the dog pulls you all the way.
 For the dog they have had a great time and self rewarded themselves so pulling and ignoring you becomes even more established.